lidofinance/lido-improvement-proposals/LIPS/lip-2.md

 ## Use only one epoch per frame for oracles voting.

 In the first version of the contract, we used "min/max reportable epoch" pair to determine the range of epochs that the contract currently accepts.
-This led to the overly-complicated logic.
+This led to the overly complicated logic.
 In particular, we were keeping all votings for epochs of the current frame until one of them reaches quorum.
 And in case of oracle members updates or quorum value changes, we just invalidated all epochs except the last one (to avoid iterating over all epochs within the frame).